abcminiuser/python-homeassistant-streamdeck/README.md

 everything can be heavily improved.
 If you know asyncio, please submit patches to help me out!

-Nothing is robust yet, and I'm hard-coding my own server and IP and entities in the main client file until I come up with a definition language.
+Nothing is robust yet, and only some of the settings of the client can be adjusted in the `config.yaml` file (others, such as the tile layouts need to be hard-coded in `HassClient.py` until I finish the configuration file implementation).
 Edit these files to suit your own setup.

 ## Dependencies: